 Bridge programs are transitional programs designed to help students move into the next phase of their education.
-They’re offered at the undergraduate level for students new to college life, as well as to current students who want to transition to another level of education once they finish.
+They’re offered at the undergraduate level for students new to college life, as well as to current students who want to have the best shot at transitioning onto another level of education once they finish.

 While the specific details of each bridging program may vary by school, intended purpose, and goal, they may share a few important qualities.

 - They’re designed to get you from one place to another.

 Metaphorically speaking.
 Whether they’re there to help you start college for the first time, or transition from your bachelors to masters, Bridge Programs are there to help you make that change, and conquer some of the obstacles in your path.
 They do that through a combination of coursework, support, and resources, to be there with you throughout that transition process.

 - They might be designed for a specific type of student or population.

 Bridge Programs, on an individual basis, might not be ubiquitous.
 Rather, they’re often designed with very specific purposes in mind.
 For example, one Bridge Program might be designed for English Language Learners who need to firm up their communication skills to thrive in college classes.
 Another might be major-specific, helping students studying a certain subject pursue advanced degrees or certification.
 Different schools might offer different programs, depending on the needs of the students they serve.

 - They might have certain prerequisites or a unique application process.

 It could be obvious in the application process that many bridge programs are custom-designed for certain purposes or to help specific types of students.
 In fact, you might have to apply specifically to that bridge program, and meet certain requirements to get in.
 That might not always be the case, though.
 It depends on the school and what the bridge program is for.